 Cabin-style styles have steep walls that maximize interior headroom and overall house.
 Some of these puppies even have built-in interior lights.
 Consider best waterproof tent on the market.

 Mountaineering tents are typically bombproof shelters designed to withstand heavy snow loads, strong winds and chilly environments.
-Often set up above the tree line and fully exposed, they pack a set of features which allow you to sleep just as comfortably as if you were in your bedroom.
+Often set up above the tree line and fully exposed, they pack a set of features that allow you to sleep just as comfortably as if you were in your bedroom.

 Capacity of the Tent: